Have you ever had a fact you know like the back of your hand stick on the tip of your tongue?

 There are Memory Palaces I reuse like an etch-a-sketch, such as the cars for phone numbers (I use the Dominic number system) or my office to remember a grocery list or even the walk to the local shops to remember a speech.

-My problem is that the images from the last time I used that palace are often very vivid still.
+My problem is that the images from the last time I used that Memory Palace are often very vivid still.

 I can still see Einstein on his surfboard for example (Einstein being number 15 as you know) so the next time I picture Einstein in the drivers seat I can still see him surfing then it all gets muddled up with a previous set of information.